Cavities/Tooth Decay Treatment in Twin Falls

 The foods we eat react with the bacteria in our mouth to form acids that can eat away and decay the hard tissue of our teeth.
 A cavity, or caries, is the actual hole in the tooth that is caused by this decay.

-The best prevention is to floss and brush your teeth twice a day, especially after meals or snacks.
+The best prevention is to floss and brushes your teeth twice a day, especially after meals or snacks.
 Brushing helps remove the plaque, bacteria that forms on teeth, which is the major cause of tooth decay.
-Dental floss can get into the spaces between teeth where your toothbrush can’t reach.
+Dental floss can get into the spaces between teeth that your toothbrush can’t reach.

-First, the toothache could be a sign of a non-dental problem, and not a problem with the tooth itself.
-If the problem is with the tooth, early treatment is important, because the dentist wants you to keep as much original tooth structure as possible.
+First, the toothache could be a sign of a non-dental problem and not a problem with the tooth itself.
+If the problem is with the tooth, early treatment is important, because the dentist in Twin Falls wants you to keep as much original tooth structure as possible.
 An early cavity can be filled before the tooth abscesses and needs a root canal.
-An early abscess can be treated with a root canal, instead of tooth extraction.
+An early abscess can be treated with root canal treatment, instead of tooth extraction.
 A tooth that is too far damaged and infected may have to be extracted to prevent further damage to the mouth, and extraction is always the dentist’s last resort.